WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Samara Weaving, Adam Brody, Mark O'Brien

-We all know that the rich can be terrifying once all that money goes into their head and that one powertrip is just then a few notes away from happening.
-Films like The Purge franchise and Rob Zombie's 31 (2016) show what horror can do with this concept and Ready Or Not appears to be a solid contender for this class warfare from hell.
-If only it was a smooth consistent ride through and through.
+We all know that the rich can be terrifying once all that money goes into their head.
+Films like The Purge franchise and Rob Zombie's 31 (2016) show what the horror genre can do with this concept and Ready Or Not (2019) appears to be a solid contender for this class warfare from hell.
+If only it's a smooth consistent ride through and through.

-Story is simple enough to be frank; Grace (Samara Weaving) has just joined the wealthy Le Domas family after marrying their estranged son Alex, happy to be a part of the clan after as she grew up in foster care.
-Her husband Alex (Mark O'Brien), however, is uneasy being around his family and gets more troubled once they call them in to partake in a particular Le Domas tradition.
+Story is simple enough to be frank; Grace (Samara Weaving) has just joined the wealthy Le Domas family after marrying their estranged son, Alex (Mark O'Brien).
+She's simply happy to be a part of the clan after growing up in foster care, though her husband is unusually uneasy being around his family and gets more troubled once they call the newlyweds to partake in a particular Le Domas tradition.

 "Who wants to play a game?
 It's time for Hide and Seek!"

-Having made their money from games ranging from selling cards and boardgames to owning professional sports team, it is tradition for the Le Domas family to have the new member play a game on the night of their wedding, selected from an antique card box.
-As Grace pulls the "Hide And Seek" card, it becomes clear why Alex hadn't been home for some time as whenever someone pulls "hide and seek", the seekers get armed and the one hiding gets to be killed.
+Having made their money from games ranging from selling cards and boardgames, to owning professional sports team, it is tradition for the Le Domas to have the new member play a game on the night of their wedding, selected from an antique card box.
+As Grace pulls the "Hide And Seek" card, it becomes clear why Alex hasn't been home for some time as, whenever someone pulls "hide and seek", the seekers get armed and the one hiding gets to be killed.

 On paper, Ready Or Not (2019) sounds like a "reverse slasher" in the making, wherein the lead is the one doing the hacking and slashing once push comes to shove through their efforts to survive a predicament, like your in-laws going The Most Dangerous Game on you inside their very gothic mansion and backwoods property.
 The actual film's approach, however, is more of a survivalist thriller with a salad-tossed variety of comedy, as well as some horror elements like the classic Faustian deals, Satanic rituals and a few slasher film-esque deaths to keep the plot going and add a bit more meat to it.